NearbyShops/Nearby-Shops-Android-app-Deprecated/README.md

 ### Commercial Use Permitted under Single Market License

-We allow commercial use of this software with certain restrictions.
-You are permitted to use this software to build a small business that favors local economy.
+Good news for you ... !!
+Now you can run your own commercial business with our free open - source software.

-Please read more about about restriction and permissions here https://blog.nearbyshops.org/single-market-license/
+Please read more about about our Single Market License here https://blog.nearbyshops.org/single-market-license/